xinzhao-datascience/Management-of-Big-Data-and-Big-Data-Tools/README.md

 - This program trims all unnecessary white space of user input

-The tf-idf inverted index is built on the dataset is used from BBC sports website.
+The tf-idf inverted index is built on the dataset from BBC sports website.
 The dataset consists of a total of 265 text files which contains football sports news.

 **Program Insruction:**